 Eric Pillinger Eric graduated in Economics from Exeter University.
 He qualified in accountancy and became a director of TACK International Ltd. He has dealt with all HR matters and has a good understanding of employment legislation.
 His many years as company director have given him a full appreciation of board operation and corporate governance and he is experienced in charity governance and finance from 10 years as a trustee of two local charities.
 He understands corporate finance, venture capital and company law and has experience of selling and marketing.
 He has managed company finances for 10 years and has strong financial awareness.
 Eric has been a Governor since 2012 and serves on the Finance and General Purposes Committee and the Appeals Committee.

 June Taylor June is a retired Headmistress of Sherborne Girls School 1985-1999, and originally a teacher of Maths.
-She is an experienced educationalist and her resume includes: Treasurer of GSA for 6 years, Chair of Independent Schools Inspectorate 2004-2012, and Deputy Chairman AGBIS 2005-2013. (she represented AGBIS on BSA Executive 2004-2013).
-Besides being a Governor at Tring she was also a Governor at St Mary’s Shaftesbury until March 2016, and Chairman of Bursary Trustees at Godolphin and Latymer School, and Trustee of the Royal National Children’s Foundation.
-She served as a Governor in the Maintained Sector for nine years ending in 1999.
-She became a Governor at Tring Park in 2011 and chairs the Education Committee, and also serves on the F&GP Committee.
+She is an experienced educationalist and her resume includes: Treasurer of GSA for 6 years, Chair of Independent Schools Inspectorate 2004-2012, and Deputy Chairman AGBIS 2005-2013. (she represented AGBIS on the BSA Executive 2004-2013).
+Besides being a Governor at Tring Park she was also a Governor at St Mary’s Shaftesbury until March 2016, Chairman of Bursary Trustees at Godolphin and Latymer School and Trustee of the Royal National Children’s Foundation.
+She served as a Governor in the maintained sector for nine years ending in 1999.
+She became a Governor at Tring Park in 2011 and chairs the Education Committee, and also serves on the Finance &General Purposes Committee.

 Daniel Zammit Daniel spent 20 years in various directorships in local authorities and became a Chief Executive in 2004.
 He led numerous regeneration projects, delivering new commercial premises and many new homes.
 One of his projects was recognised as the ‘Best planning conceptual project contributing to London’s future’.
 In 2005 he coordinated the regeneration of the South East of England’s primary business park following the explosion at the Buncefield Oil Terminal.
 Daniel has a Master’s Degree in Public Administration from Warwick Business School.
 He is an alumnus of Harvard University’s JF Kennedy School of Government and a Fellow of the Royal Society of Arts.
 He became a Governor in 2013 and serves on the Appeal Committee and the Property Steering Group.